Mithlesh-16/Learning_Mgmt_System/README.md

 - WebP
 - MP4

-and limits uploaded files to 50 MB.
+with a maximum file size of 50 MB.

 ---

-# Data model
+# Data Model

-The application currently uses three main Mongoose models.
+The current backend uses three primary Mongoose models.

 ## User